Irfan-Chowdhury/DevProNotes/pages/articles/laravel-queue-worker-and-email-config.md

 ### ✅ Done!

 Your Laravel project now uses your cPanel email to send messages, and all emails will be forwarded to your Gmail inbox.

 ---

+### ✅ What You’ll Learn in This Guide

+* How to queue emails in Laravel and process them in shared hosting using `Cron Job`
+* How to avoid user-facing delays by using queued notifications
+* How to configure and send email using cPanel's built-in mail service
+* How to **forward emails from your cPanel email to Gmail**

+---